Gatesgarth

 Gatesgarth is a settlement in Lake District of England.
 It is situated to the east of the lake of Buttermere, on the B5289 road on its western approach to the Honister Pass.

-For administrative purposes, Gatesgarth lies within the civil parish of Buttermere, the district of Allerdale, and the county of Cumbria.
-It is within the Workington constituency of the United Kingdom Parliament.
-Prior to Brexit in 2020 it was part of the North West England constituency of the European Parliament.
+For administrative purposes, Gatesgarth lies within the civil parish of Buttermere, the unitary authority of Cumberland, and the county of Cumbria.
+It is within the Penrith and Solway constituency of the United Kingdom Parliament.